meeroslav/missing.manual/src/blog/cooking-with-rxjs/index.md

 ### Hot and cold observables

-Everything can be an observable.
+Everything can be an Observable.
 Observable is an object to which an observer can subscribe.
 An item, next to you, is an Observable .
-In our example, pancake-making-grandma is an observable.
+In our example, pancake-making-grandma is an Observable.
 Just like pizza, it exposes a collection of items.
-We can apply multiple functions (called operators) upon observable response to further enhance or shape the output we need.
+We can apply multiple functions (called operators) upon observable responses to further enhance or shape the output we need.

 You might notice two sub-classes here — some observables are a one-time thing, while others come in a stream, but they generally work the same way — you request something (or some things) and you receive it once it’s ready.
 You can also unsubscribe before the next item arrives.